Are you thinking about raising chickens?

 Why Should You Get Chickens?

-If you want to raise chickens for meat, you should buy broiler chickens such as Cornish Crosses.
-These birds have been bred to grow quickly and to large sizes, making it easy for you to get meat for your dinner table as soon as possible without having to spend tons of money on feed.
+This breed makes it easy for you to get meat for your dinner table as soon as possible without spending tons of money on feed.

 After all, there’s nothing better than fresh-laid eggs!

-Of course, there are many other reasons to consider raising chickens, too.
-They offer a great source of fertilizer for the compost pile and garden and they can also help with pest control, nibbling on all the ticks, grubs, and other critters that scuttle by them in the chicken yard.
+Chickens help with pest control, nibbling on all the ticks, grubs, and other critters that scuttle past them in the chicken yard.

-Not only that, but most breeds of chickens can make wonderful pets, too – especially if you have small children.
+Not only that, but most breeds of chickens can make excellent pets, too – especially if you have small children.

 Ultimate Shopping List for Raising Chickens: What You Need to Buy or Build